Money for Nothing/Beverly Hillbillies*: Title negotiation

 Originally the title of the song was going to be simply "Beverly Hillbillies"; however, the title of the song was changed to "Money for Nothing/Beverly Hillbillies*" (with an asterisk), and it is legally copyrighted and registered as such.
 Yankovic commented on the legal complications with the titling of the song in the DVD audio commentary for the film UHF, explaining: "We had to name that song 'Money for Nothing "slash" Beverly Hillbillies "asterisk"' because the lawyers told us that had to be the name.
 Those wacky lawyers!
 Whatcha gonna do?"
 Yankovic also gave the following comment on his official website in regard to the title: "That incredibly stupid name is what the lawyers insisted that the parody be listed as.
 I'm not sure why, and I've obviously never been very happy about it."
-Yankovic later stated he would rather have wanted the title to be either "Money for Nothing for the Beverly Hillbillies" or "Beverly Hillbillies for Nothing".

 Music video

 The music video for "Money for Nothing/Beverly Hillbillies*" was done in the same style as the original and is featured in Yankovic's 1989 feature film UHF.
 However, several concepts were parodied.